Oliver-Leete/Configs/README.md

 These two make j and k respect wrapped lines, unless a count is given, in which case j and k act on true lines.
 This means that normally they make the cursor go where you'd expect (if you've ever used any other editor), but relative line numbers can still be used for fast jumping.
-In addition they also add to the jump list if a count greater than 5 is given.
+In addition, they also add to the jump list if a count greater than 5 is given.

 ```vim